jakopako/goskyr/README.md

 **Key: `location`**

 However, it might be a bit more complex to extract the desired information.
-Take for instance the concert crawler configuration shown above, more specifically the config snippet for the `title` field.
+Take for instance the concert scraper configuration shown above, more specifically the config snippet for the `title` field.

 ```yml
     fields: